What is the minimum and maximum group size on the expedition?

-- Our most of the trek & climbing trips goes to the remote area of Himalayas; therefore for your safe travel, insurance is mandatory.
-You must have to obtain maximum coverage travel insurance which must cover emergency evacuation, medical treatment expenses and repatriation.
+- Our most of the trek & climbing trips go to the remote area of Himalayas; therefore for your safe travel, insurance is mandatory.
+You must have to obtain maximum coverage travel insurance which must cover emergency evacuation, medical treatment expenses, and repatriation.
 And check either your policy covers up to the height that you are going to ascent?
 And climb with using the climbing gears, rope?
 Please have a look travel insurance

 Is local Simcard useful while on trek?

 - Unless you don’t mind communicate, local sim (Ncell) does work pretty good while on a trek as well.
 You can buy a local sim card very easily at most of the cybercafé in town or better on your arrival day at KTM airport, you can buy it free of cost at the airport, just go with your copy of passport and a photograph.